 Make sure you choose a time that works best for your family; don’t try to continue with the same time your regular church hours are.
 For example, don’t try to hold sacrament right before lunchtime or you’ll have hangry children (and parents!) to deal with.

-Create a sacred space for your meeting.
+Create a sacred space for your Sacrament meeting at home.

 The Sabbath day is supposed to be set apart from the rest of the world.
 Similarly, worshipping as a family should be set apart from the rest of your daily routine.
 Since we can’t physically leave to go to church, set up an area where, as a family, you can make about this Savior.’